 We need your help to end wildlife-killing contests everywhere!
 Here are some steps you can take:

-- Sign our petition supporting a ban of wildlife killing contests on public lands.
+- Sign our petition supporting a ban of wildlife killing contests on federal public lands.

 - Project Coyote’s award-winning documentary KILLING GAMES ~ Wildlife In The Crosshairs

-- The Humane Society of the United States’ 2021 undercover investigation into wildlife killing contests in Texas and Indiana (investigative reports here and here)
+- Humane World for Animals: 2021 undercover investigation into wildlife killing contests in Texas and Indiana (investigative reports here and here)

-- The Humane Society of the United States’ 2020 undercover investigation into two Maryland wildlife killing contests (investigative report here)
+- Humane World for Animals: 2020 undercover investigation into two Maryland wildlife killing contests (investigative report here)

-- The HSUS’s 2020 undercover investigation into a New York wildlife killing contest (investigative report here)
+- Humane World for Animals: 2020 undercover investigation into a New York wildlife killing contest (investigative report here)

-here) - The HSUS’s 2018 undercover investigation into an Oregon wildlife killing contest
+here) - Humane World for Animals: 2018 undercover investigation into an Oregon wildlife killing contest